luckson1024/waitlistJS/docs/DEPLOYMENT.md

   composer create-project laravel/laravel backend-laravel
   ```
 - Copy your backend code into this project.
-- Configure `.env` for your InfinityFree MySQL database credentials.
+- Configure `.env` for your InfinityFree MySQL database credentials and SSL options if available.
 - Run migrations:
   ```bash
   php artisan migrate